ashwaniarya/photo-gallery/README.md

 # Photo Gallery build using react and material ui

+<a href="https://flicker-photo-gallery.herokuapp.com/">SHOW ME THE APP</a>

-Flicker API is being used to get recent photos and serach result
+Flicker API is being used to get recent photos and search result

 ## Available Scripts